Optimizing ArgoCD performance in HA configurations

 controller.sharding.algorithm

-All three sharding algorithms currently in use are designed to distribute resources equally.
-However, in a multi-cluster environment, they can only distribute resources on a cluster-by-cluster basis, so there are many reports of suboptimal performance when there are differences in the priorities or number of resources per cluster.
-Complaints about the algorithms have been raised for many years on GitHub issues.
+All three sharding algorithms currently in use are designed to distribute resources evenly.
+However, in multi-cluster environments, they can only distribute resources at the cluster level.
+This means that performance is often suboptimal when there are differences in the priorities and number of resources between clusters.
+This issue has been a source of complaints about the algorithms for many years.

 In our initial implementation, we faced exactly this limitation of the sharding algorithm.

-A product is composed of multiple clusters.
-Each cluster has a different priority and the number of resources is different.
-The cluster list on the ArgoCD side is as follows.
+Product A consists of multiple clusters.
+Each cluster has a different priority and the number of resources it has.
+The cluster list on the ArgoCD side is as follows:

 dev-eks